 Since they first stepped out of the proverbial cave, humans have always been intrigued by the beauty and wonder of the night sky and the almost infinite possibilities of space.

 Ask an Astronomer is run by volunteers in the Astronomy Department.
-Most are graduate students at Cornell, and all contribute voluntarily, on their own time, so please take the time to browse the site and first try to use the existing resources to find an answer to your question.
+Most are graduate students at Cornell, and all contribute voluntarily, on their own time, so please take the time to browse the site at the link below and first try to use the existing resources to find an answer to your question.

 The Cornell Astronomical Society & Fuertes Observatory